airbytehq/airbyte-dbt-models/connectors/source_github/README.md

 After you can run `dbt tests` or `dbt docs generate` to have a preview of Airbyte output data.

-### Fivetran github Modeling dbt package
+### Fivetran Github Modeling dbt package

-This package transforms Airbyte connector output data, making it compatible with Fivetran's github dbt package.
+This package transforms Airbyte connector output data, making it compatible with Fivetran's Github dbt package.
 You can check the analytical models Fivetran creates [here](https://github.com/fivetran/dbt_github/tree/main?tab=readme-ov-file#-what-does-this-dbt-package-do).
 The link also provides information about how the package works and what is configurable.

 Create the require files to use Airbyte and Fivetran dbt packages: